CICE-Consortium/Icepack/doc/source/icepack_index.rst

 namelist parameters are indicated ( :math:`\bullet`) with their default values.
 For other namelist options, see Section :ref:`tabnamelist`.
 All quantities in the code are expressed in MKS units (temperatures may take either Celsius or Kelvin units).
+Deprecated parameters are listed at the end.

 .. csv-table:: *Alphabetical Index of Icepack Variables and Parameters*
    :header: " ", " ", " "